-- 5.19.
-Joint comprehensive planning efforts and resulting documentation shall be appreciated employed as a vital tool for addressing community issues and opportunities. - 5.20.
-Establish and coordinate regular meetings of a stakeholders committee to facilitate discussion and information dissemination regarding planning issues and projects of local and regional importance. - 5.21.
+- 5.4.1.
+Efforts shall be made to educate residents as to the importance of overlay districts and their benefits. - 5.4.2.
+Regular meetings of a stakeholders committee shall be established and coordinated to facilitate discussion and information dissemination regarding planning issues and projects of local and regional importance.

+5.4.3.
 The Greater Lowndes Planning Commission shall serve as a leader in promoting quality growth and development through appropriate planning and land use decisions.

-5. Need more trees and greenery, and more focus on beautification.
+5.5.
+Need more trees and greenery, and more focus on beautification.

-- 5.22.
-Develop and implement appropriate design guidelines/standards for specific areas of the community depending on existing and anticipated growth and enhanced community gateways. - 5.23.
-Promote development patterns that encourage walkability and integrate green spaces as well as both passive and active recreational areas.
+- 5.5.1.
+Appropriate design guidelines/standards shall be developed and implemented for specific areas of the community depending on existing and anticipated growth and enhanced community gateways, using native plants and preserving native animals. - 5.5.2.
+Development patterns shall be promoted that encourage walkability and integrate green spaces as well as both passive and active recreational areas. - 5.5.3.
+Food forests and edible gardens shall be encouraged.

-Natural Resources
+6. Natural Resources